Puerto Princesa: World War II

+During the Pacific campaign of World War II and the Japanese occupation, the village was largely abandoned.
+On 1 January 1942, Japanese planes began bombing Puerto Princesa and shot several bullets.
+On 18 May of the same year, Japanese troops landed and occupied Puerto Princesa City.
+After the establishment of the Second Philippine Republic on 14 October 1943, President Jose P. Laurel appointed Major Patricio Fernandez as the Provincial Governor of Palawan, and Severino Vicente as the mayor of Puerto Princesa.
+For the most part, it was mostly Puerto Princesa and Aborlan that were within the Japanese-occupied zone, while the rest were under heavy guerrilla influence or full guerrilla control.
+On 7 January 1944, Ex-Governor and guerrilla commander Dr. Higinio Mendoza as well as 15 other patriots were brutally massacred by Japanese forces.
+In the same year on 20 October, American planes bombed the town, causing widespread destruction.
+The Filipino Constabulary barracks was the scene of the Palawan Massacre on 14 December, just before liberation with the allied Invasion of Palawan.

+On 28 February 1945, US forces landed in Puerto Princesa and on 4 March, the Commonwealth Government was restored in Palawan.

 Post-World War II

 In 1951, the barrios of Tinitian, Caramay, Rizal, Del Pilar, Malcampo, Tumarbong, Taradungan, Ilian, and Capayas were separated to form the town of Roxas.

 In 1955, the sitios of Materingen, Tandayag, Nasedoc, and Panlawagan were separated from the barrio of Maroyogon and elevated into a barrio.

 In 1956, the sitios of Calagbenguen, Tarabanan, Bendoyan, Talabigan, Tagbuan, and Langogan were constituted into the barrio of Concepcion.

 In 1957, the barrio of Tapul was renamed to Salvacion.

+On 21 June 1969, San Vicente was created from Puerto Princesa and Taytay, with the barrios of Caruray and the current poblacion of the town being separated from Puerto Princesa while the barrios of New Agutaya and Binga were separated from Taytay.

 Cityhood

-The town was converted into a city on January 1, 1970, under Republic Act 5906 as amended by P.D.
+The town was converted into a city on 1 January 1970, under Republic Act 5906 as amended by P.D.
 437, through the effort of then Congressman Ramon Mitra, Jr. Feliberto R. Oliveros, Jr., who then became the first City Mayor.
 In 1987, the port of Puerto Princesa was put under the administration of the Philippine Ports Authority, expanding the city's importance nationally and advancing its infrastructure.

 Highly urbanized city

 On March 26, 2007, through Proclamation No. 1264, the city of Puerto Princesa was converted into a highly urbanized city.
-A plebiscite was held on July 21, 2007, where majority of residents voted in its favor.
+A plebiscite was held on 21 July 2007, where majority of residents voted in its favor.
 In 2011, the President launched a nationwide campaign for the inclusion of Puerto Princesa's underground river into the New Seven Wonders of Nature.
 This campaign came into fruition when the Puerto Princesa Subterranean River National Park, the city's top heritage site, was recognized internationally as one of the New Seven Wonders of Nature in 2012.